takapoui/saffron/README.md

 # saffron

 A PyTorch codebase for studying small-scale language models end-to-end: pretraining, fine-tuning, and post-training.
-The goal is to take a model far enough that it does something tangible, like simple math, while keeping every stage of the stack visible and modifiable: architecture (GPT-2 from scratch, HuggingFace adapters for larger models), training loop (DDP, `torch.compile`, mixed-precision, MFU tracking, wandb logging), evaluation (loss, Hellaswag, GSM8K, generation samples), data pipelines, teacher distillation (vLLM with rejection sampling), and RL post-training (GRPO with reward design).
+The goal is to keep every stage of the stack visible and modifiable, from pretraining a model from scratch to taking a capable open base model far enough to do math reasoning (GSM8K, Countdown):

+- **Architecture**: GPT-2 from scratch; a modern Llama-style variant (RoPE, RMSNorm, SwiGLU, grouped-query attention, KV-cache generation); HuggingFace adapters for larger models
+- **Training loop**: DDP, `torch.compile`, mixed-precision, MFU tracking, wandb logging
+- **Evaluation**: loss, Hellaswag, GSM8K, generation samples
+- **Data pipelines**: tokenized sharded pretraining data, SFT and RL prep
+- **Teacher distillation**: vLLM with rejection sampling
+- **RL post-training**: GRPO with reward design

 Minimal and explicit by design; external dependencies are used when they're not the part being studied.

 The experiments below track the project's progress.
 Built as a personal learning project, where each experiment is a way to understand a piece of the stack in depth.
 The codebase is kept readable enough that someone else could follow along.
 Cluster experiments run on [Lambda Labs](https://lambda.ai/) GPUs.